 So for those of you that are actually familiar with Google Analytics, you obviously know that you can set up conversions and goals.
 So, in this case, you can actually understand which of your campaign activities triggered a goal.
 So if it was a sale, for instance, within your bike repair sale, you’ll be able to say you got five sales from the banner ad on Bikes R Us and two from bikeshop.co.uk.
 So this can be really interesting to get the actual return on investment that you spent how much you got back.

-I hope you found today’s video useful.
+If you found this useful, check out my other videos, including ‘How to get your pages indexed by Google‘.
 If you’ve got any other website related questions, you can ask them using the #asktheukdomain hashtag. ♪ [music] ♪